Social Science: B.A., B.S.

 Foundation #1: Broad Social Science Perspective

-• Learning Outcome: Students will be able to define Social Science vocabulary, questions and topics.
+• Learning Outcome: Students will apply foundational social science vocabulary, concepts, and theories.

 Required Course